 Grolier's encyclopedia says: "Christmas is the feast of the birth of Jesus Christ, celebrated on December 25 ...
 Despite the beliefs about Christ that the birth stories expressed, the church did not observe a festival for the celebration of the event until the 4th century.... since 274, under the emperor Aurelian, Rome had celebrated the feast of the "Invincible Sun" on December 25.
 In the Eastern Church, January 6, a day also associated with the winter solstice, was initially preferred.
 In course of time, however, the West added the Eastern date as the Feast of the Epiphany, and the East added the Western date of Christmas".

 So who else celebrated the 25th of December as the birth day of their gods before it was agreed upon as the birth day of Jesus ?
-Well, there are the people of India who rejoice, decorate their houses with garlands, and give presents to their friends on this day.
+In India there is the Hindu festival to honor the Hindu deity, Ganesha, where people rejoice, decorate their houses with garlands, and give presents to their friends on this day.
 The people of China also celebrate this day and close their shops.
 Buddha is believed to have been born on this day.
 The great savior and god of the Persians, Mithras, is also believed to have been born on the 25th of December long before the coming of Jesus .